Johnfire45/UniReq/README.md

 ### Interface Overview

-The UniReq extension provides a comprehensive HTTP History-style interface with three main sections:
+The UniReq extension provides a comprehensive HTTP History-style interface with enhanced user experience:

 #### Top Panel: Controls and Statistics
 - **Controls Section**:
   - **Disable/Enable Filtering**: Toggle request filtering on/off
   - **Filter**: Show/hide the HTTP History filter panel
-  - **Export**: Export filtered requests to CSV, HTML, Markdown, or JSON formats
   - **Refresh**: Manually update the display
   - **Clear All Data**: Reset all stored requests and statistics (with confirmation)